ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 the use of HTTP can limit the possibilities for differentiated treatment of the tunneled IP packets on the path between the IP proxying endpoints.

-If a client or IP proxy with a connection containing an IP Proxying request stream is using congestion control for that stream, regardless of whether HTTP datagrams or capsules are used, all traffic without of DSCP markings will be treated equally within that transport connection.
+If tunneled packets are subject to congestion control by the outer connection, the tunneled packets need to be treated equally regardless of their DSCP markings to not disrupt the congestion controller.
 The client or proxy MUST NOT copy the DSCP field from the inner IP header to the outer IP header of the packet carrying this packet.
 Instead, an application intending to use IP proxying with different DSCP will have to establish multiple connections to a